Provincial and Territorial Energy Profiles – Manitoba

 Electricity

-• In 2019, Manitoba’s net electricity interprovincial and international outflows were 7.9 TWh.
+• In 2023, Manitoba’s net electricity interprovincial and international outflows were 7.2 TWh.
 Manitoba’s trading partners include the U.S. Midwest, Ontario, and Saskatchewan.

-• Manitoba Hydro’s $5 billion Bipole III Transmission Line was completed in July 2018 and delivers electricity from northern Manitoba to southern Manitoba and the U.S.
+• Manitoba Hydro’s $5 billion Bipole III Transmission Line was completed in July 2018 and delivers electricity from northern Manitoba to southern Manitoba and the U.S.Footnote 20

-• Manitoba Hydro’s Manitoba-Minnesota Transmission Line, a 500 kilovolt (kV) line from the Winnipeg area to the U.S. border in southeastern Manitoba went into service June 2020.
-This new transmission line increases Manitoba Hydro’s export capacity by 885 MW.
+• Manitoba Hydro’s Manitoba-Minnesota Transmission Line went into service June 2020.Footnote 21 It is a 500 kilovolt (kV) import and export transmission line from the Winnipeg area to the U.S. border in southeastern Manitoba.
+It allows Manitoba Hydro to send electricity to U.S. markets and to receive electricity during emergencies or years with low water that impacts hydroelectric generation.
+This transmission line increased Manitoba Hydro’s export capacity by 885 MW to 3,185 MW.

-• Manitoba Hydro completed its Birtle Transmission Project in March 2021.
-Under this project, Manitoba Hydro constructed a 230 kV transmission line that runs from Birtle Station in western Manitoba to Saskatchewan.
+• Manitoba Hydro completed its Birtle Transmission Project in March 2021.Footnote 22 Under this project, Manitoba Hydro constructed a 230 kV transmission line that runs from Birtle Station in western Manitoba to the Manitoba-Saskatchewan border.
 The new line allows Manitoba Hydro to fulfill a 20-year power sales contract with SaskPower, Saskatchewan’s electrical utility.

 Top of Page